gettypubs/deck.js/README.md

 - [Google Fonts](https://www.google.com/fonts)

 jQuery and Modernizr are dependencies within Deck.js and are included in this repository.
 Google Fonts were added for this demo and not included in the repo, though would have were this intended for actual publication.

-## Printing

-Deck.js includes stripped down black and white print styles for the standard slide template that is suitable for handouts.
-It is included but not yet updated for digital publication use.

 ## License